nicksteinbauer/redbarncms/src/pages/services/civil-engineering.md

 **​Staffing & Schedules**

-In addition to the communication, we have project managers who work with the schedules to keep consistent staff on the project from the beginning to the end.
+In addition to the communication, we have project managers working within the schedules to keep consistent staff on the project from the beginning to the end.

 **Field Services & Safety**